 Or, through a process of thought and action, an author conceives of a plot and writes a novel.

-I hold that creating values such as these is the very essence of moral behavior because it requires the exercise of all of our virtues, including rationality, independence, honesty, productiveness, pride, and justice.
+I hold that creating values such as these is the essence of moral behavior because it requires the exercise of the moral virtues of rationality, independence, productiveness, and pride.

-In a capitalist society, what do we do with these values that we create when we enter the social realm?
-We trade them for other values that we want and need and that have been brought into existence by other value-creators.
+In a capitalist society, what do we do with the values that we create when we enter the social realm?
+We trade them for other values that we want and need and that have been brought into existence by other value-creators, thereby exercising the moral virtue of justice.

 For example, a farmer uses a portion of the money earned by selling his crops to buy a personal computer.
 Or Steve Jobs uses a portion of the money earned through selling personal computers to buy a book by his favorite author.